 The legendary diamond

 There are many legends about diamonds.
 They are symbols of protection and people attribute magical powers to the stone.
 The diamond is the symbol of richness.
-But also of pride, calling and self-awareness.
+But also of pride, calling, and self-awareness.

-In most of the legends, one talks about the diamonds in a positive way.
+In most of the legends, one talks about diamonds in a positive way.
 But sometimes we find a story that is very negative about diamonds.
 Like a Swiss soldier, he steals a diamond from king Karel de Stoute and brings it to another king Henry III in France.
 It means bad luck ever since.
 The diamond Blue Hope, the Regent, and the Koh-i-Noor have a very bad curse.

 Diamond and love

-Those legends in which the diamond has a negative power are not the base of giving a fiance or bride a diamond ring.
+Those legends in which the diamond has a negative power are not the basis of giving a fiance or bride a diamond ring.
 No, it’s because the diamond is the symbol of pureness, rareness, richness, and clearness and therefore lovers give each other diamonds.

 The diamond that I get from my father when I turn out 21 years is a symbol of love.
 It starts with great positive powers.
 When it is stolen the curse starts.
 But it ends positively.
 When my mother dies (not positive at all) I inherited a beautiful diamond, that my father gave to my mother once.
 I have a solitaire ring made of it, as a beacon of everlasting love for my parents.